Ava Robin Willis

 Cognitive and Behavioral Neuroscience

-Ava Willis is a rising senior in the Psychology Honors Program at George Mason University.
-She is conducting her undergraduate honors thesis through the Office of Student Creative Activities and Research (OSCAR), where she is investigating attachment and social behavior in domestic cats under the mentorship of Dr. Doris Davis Bitler.
+Ava Willis is a rising senior in the Psychology Honors Program at George Mason University, pursuing a B.A. in Psychology with a concentration in Cognition and Behavioral Neuroscience.
+She conducts her undergraduate honors thesis through the Office of Student Creative Activities and Research (OSCAR), where she investigates attachment and social behavior in domestic cats under the mentorship of Dr. Doris Davis Bitler.

 Current Research